-Psalm 118:1-2, 19-21 (NRSV)
+Psalm 118:1-2, 19-21 (NIV)

-O give thanks to the LORD, for he is good; his steadfast love endures forever!
+1 Give thanks to the LORD, for he is good; his love endures forever.

-Let Israel say,
+2Let Israel say:

-"His steadfast love endures forever."
+"His love endures forever."

-19 Open to me the gates of righteousness,

-that I may enter through them

-and give thanks to the LORD.
+19Open for me the gates of the righteous; I will enter and give thanks to the LORD.

-20 This is the gate of the LORD;
+This is the gate of the LORD through which the righteous may enter.
+I will give you thanks, for you answered me;

-the righteous shall enter through it.

-21 I thank you that you have answered me

-and have become my salvation.
+21 I will give you thanks, for you answered me you have become my salvation.

-Mark 11:1-11 (NRSV)
+Mark 11:1-11 (NIV)

-When they were approaching Jerusalem, at Bethphage and Bethany, near the Mount of Olives, he sent two of his disciples 2 and said to them, "Go into the village ahead of you, and immediately as you enter it, you will find tied there a colt that has never been ridden; untie it and bring it.
-3If anyone says to you, 'Why are you doing this?' just say this, 'The Lord needs it and will send it back here immediately."
-"4They went away and found a colt tied near a door, outside in the street.
-As they were untying it, 5 some of the bystanders said to them, "What are you doing, untying the colt?"
-'They told them what Jesus had said; and they allowed them to take it.
-7Then they brought the colt to Jesus and threw their cloaks on it; and he sat on it.
-8Many people spread their cloaks on the road, and others spread leafy branches that they had cut in the fields.
-9Then those who went ahead and those who followed were shouting,
+As they approached Jerusalem and came to Bethphage and Bethany at the Mount of Olives, Jesus sent two of his disciples, 2 saying to them, "Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
+Untie it and bring it here.
+3 If anyone asks you, 'Why are you doing this?' say, 'The Lord needs it and will send it back here shortly.'"

+4They went and found a colt outside in the street, tied at a doorway.
+As they untied it, 5 some people standing there asked, "What are you doing, untying that colt?"
+6They answered as Jesus had told them to, and the people let them go.
+7When they brought the colt to Jesus and threw their cloaks over it, he sat on it.
+8Many people spread their cloaks on the road, while others spread branches they had cut in the fields.
+9Those who went ahead and those who followed shouted,

-"Hosanna!
+"Hosanna!"

-Blessed is the one who comes in the name of the Lord!
+"Blessed is he who comes in the name of the Lord!"

-10Blessed is the coming kingdom of our ancestor David!
+10 "Blessed is the coming kingdom of our father David!"

-Hosanna in the highest heaven!"
+"Hosanna in the highest heaven!"